 here, 'the people' implies that I know which group of people I'm referring to, and I must express that ( those people that I know, who play instruments, and not other people), otherwise my sentence is incomplete, and will be followed by the question: Which people?

 the second meaning is actually a singular form: 'a people', and has a plural form, 'peoples', and is used with the definite article 'the' like in your translation. in this case, 'the people' means 'the nation', 'the citizens as a whole', etc.

-> The people are in the park.
+Wierd and uncool: There aren't people in the park.

-It should be "there aren't people in the park".
+There aren't any people in the park.

 The contraction is perfectly grammatical in English, but its use here is certainly unusual.
 We would be more likely to say “There are no people in the park.”
 To say “There aren’t people in the park.”, someone would have had to say incorrectly “There are people in the park.” and I would be refuting that statement; otherwise, I would say “There aren’t any people in the park.” which is the same as “There are no people in the park.” https://english.stackexchange.com/questions/325/which-is-correct-there-are-not-any-employees-or-there-is-not-any-employee